 360 Chicago on the 94th floor of the John Hancock Building at 875 N Michigan Ave is a solid observation deck with great views of the lake and the city.
 The Tilt, however, is not.
 It’s an add-on where a glass ledge angles you outward over the Magnificent Mile for about two minutes, costs an extra $14–18 on top of your admission, and delivers almost exactly as much as that sounds like it delivers.

 Do this instead: 360 Chicago without the Tilt add-on is genuinely good value.
-Or go up the Skydeck at Willis Tower — the highest observation deck in the US, starts at $32 for adults, and The Ledge glass floor is included in the ticket.
-See Skydeck reviews on TripAdvisor →
+Or go up the Skydeck at Sears (Willis) Tower — the highest observation deck in the US, starts at $35 for adults, and The Ledge glass floor is included in the ticket.

 646 N Michigan Avenue.
 Five storeys of coffee theatre — roasting equipment on display, elaborate cocktail bar, more extraction methods than most people knew existed.
 If you love coffee and find this kind of thing genuinely interesting, it’s worth one visit.
 If you’re going because it’s on a list, the line is a serious commitment and the result is still just coffee on Michigan Avenue surrounded by other tourists who also read that they should come here.

 The architecture is still magnificent and the bridge views over the Chicago River are genuinely worth stopping for.
-As a shopping destination though, Michigan Avenue has been quietly hollowing out for years.
-What remains is increasingly chains you could visit anywhere and vacancy signage between them.
+As a shopping destination, the Magnificent Mile has been quietly hollowing out for years.
+Macy’s at Water Tower Place closed.
+The flagship Gap and Banana Republic stores are gone.
+Forever 21 shut down.
+Multiple Michigan Avenue storefronts have sat vacant for months at a time.
+What remains is mostly chains you could visit anywhere — Zara, H&M, the Apple Store — surrounded by empty shopfronts where the genuinely interesting Chicago retail used to live.

 The Best of Chicago — As Recommended by People Who Actually Live There